Bir Kuar

 Bir Kuar or Birkuar (IAST: Bir-kuār), also known as Birnath, is a Hindu god worshipped by Yadavs of western Bihar in India.
 He is considered to be a form of god Krishna and was born in Krishnaut clan of Ahir.
 He is worshipped in form of wooden posts that depict him standing arms-akimbo.
 Bir Kuar is honoured as the protector of cattle.

 Legend

 Bir Kuar's legend deals with the opposition between the cattle and the tiger and also impalement themes.
 Bir Kuar is also called to as "Lord of the Forest".

-The legend of Bir Kuar says that he was an Ahir youth, who used to go deep in the forest to graze his cattle, even at night.
-He killed a tiger and hence became known as Baghaut baba.
-As a tiger-ghost or tiger-god, Bir Kuar protects the cattle, grazing in the forests.

 Ballads narrate the story of Bir Kuar or Birnath, who rescued the princess Madhumati from Mughal Empire soldiers.
 Madhumati was on her way to a pilgrimage to the Hindu holy city of Benaras, when she saw Mughal soldiers and cried.
 She requested a female-kite to inform her father that she was in danger, through a letter she wrote.
 When kite delivered the letter to the king - father of Madhumati, the king sent Madhumati's husband Birnath with his soldiers.
 Birnath rode a tiger and saved the princess.
 Ballads also narrate that Bir Kuar was born in the Hindu holy city of Ayodhya and reared in Palamau.